safidea/engine/README.md

 ## ROADMAP

-- [ ] Write all the Request config in yaml, in the simplest format, with the minimum of features
+- [x] Write all the Request config in yaml, in the simplest format, with the minimum of features
   - [x] Landing page (Webflow alternative)
   - [x] Contact form (Typeform alternative)
-  - [ ] Request list (Airtable alternative)
+- [ ] Write the json schema of the engine from typescript interfaces
-  - [ ] Request form (Airtable alternative)
+- [ ] Write the config validator from the json schema
-- [ ] Write a tests generator for this config (as a standalone tool / package)
+- [ ] Write a tests runner for this config (as a standalone tool / package)
-  - [ ] Pages
 - [ ] Develop the new engine by TDD

 **Notes:**